UnitTestBot/UTBotJava/docs/RD for UnitTestBot.md

 3. How `ProcessWithRdServer` communication works:
 	- Choose a free port.
 	- Create a client process, pass the port as an argument.
-	- Both processes create protocols.
-Bind the model and setup callbacks.
+	- Both processes create protocols, bind the model and setup callbacks.
 	- A server process cannot send messages until the _child_ creates a protocol (otherwise, messages are lost), so the client process have to signal that it is ready.
 	- The client process creates a special file in the `temp` directory, which is observed by a _parent_ process.